-Here is an example which illustrates that Chrome has hit an image in its cache which was originally served by my NGINX webserver configured with a custom HTTP header called "x-nginx-cache".
-That field will always either contain a HIT or MISS value, depending if the client browser already has a copy of an object such as image or html data in its local cache due to loading the object at a previous point in time without the cached object expiring.
+Here is an example which illustrates a request for text/html data which was retrieved from the NGINX cache and not from the origin, whether that be on the same server or upstream half way around the world.
+I have NGINX configured with a custom HTTP header called "x-nginx-cache".
+That field will always either contain a HIT or MISS value, depending if the server already has a copy of the content being requested in its local cache due to loading that content in the recent past without the cached object expiring.

 cache-control:max-age=864000 cf-ray:39ec36096f207942-LAX content-encoding:gzip content-type:text/html; charset=UTF-8 date:Fri, 15 Sep 2017 14:17:42 GMT expires:Mon, 25 Sep 2017 14:17:42 GMT link:<https://sysinfo.io/wp-json/>; rel="https://api.w.org/" link:<https://wp.me/p2SXGn-hL>; rel=shortlink pragma:no-cache server:cloudflare-nginx set-cookie:wfvt_947412895=59bbdf0586a7b; expires=Fri, 15-Sep-2017 14:39:09 GMT; Max-Age=1800; path=/; secure; HttpOnly status:200 vary:Accept-Encoding x-content-type-options:nosniff x-nginx-cache:HIT